-Based on the observations taken, it is concluded that the utilization of vermicompost as a nutrient source significantly improves physical and physico- chemical properties of soil.
-Application of 60 kg N ha-1 through vermicompost to Non GM cultivars of cotton is found to be beneficial and increased physical and physico- chemical properties of soil than application of 40 kg N ha-1 through vermicompost to Non GM cultivars of cotton.
-Hirsutum Cultivar, Chetana J1 variety responded well when compared to arboretum cultivars for organically grown Cotton under rainfed agricultural system.
+Based on the recorded observations, it is evident that the incorporation of vermicompost as a nutrient source has a pronounced positive impact on both the physical and physico-chemical properties of the soil.
+Notably, the application of 60 kg N ha-1 through vermicompost to Non-GM cotton cultivars yielded more favorable results compared to the application of 40 kg N ha-1.
+The Hirsutum cultivar, specifically the Chetana J1 variety, exhibited superior responses in enhancing soil properties in comparison to arboretum cultivars.
+This underscores the effectiveness of utilizing vermicompost, particularly at a higher dosage, for the organic cultivation of cotton in rainfed agricultural systems.